dotnet/runtime/src/setup/Documentation/design-docs/host-tracing.md

 ## Future investments
 ### Trace content
 Currently the host components tend to trace a lot.
 The trace contains lot of interesting information but it's done in a very verbose way which is sometimes hard to navigate.
 Future investment should look at the common scenarios which are using the host tracing and optimize the trace output for those scenarios.
 This doesn't necessarily mean decrease the amount of tracing, but possibly introduce "summary sections" which would describe the end result decisions for certain scenarios.
 It would also be good to review the usage of verbose versus info tracing and make it consistent.
-Possibly also add an environment variable (or similar) to control info/verbose tracing for the `stderr` and file based tracing.
-Currently all traces are written always.

 ### Interaction with other diagnostics in the .NET Core
 The host tracing covers several areas which are interesting for diagnosing common failure patterns: